 Give your baby a big feed, then wait for them to fall asleep.
 A sleeping baby is incredibly easy to pose as they are at peace.
 Imagine trying to pose a cranky, hungry baby – a nightmare, right?
 So give them a good drink and let them settle, then shoot.

-If your shoot goes for a few hours, you’ll have the option of taking a break for a feed (you might want a snack too) and you can resume it afterwards.
+If your shoot goes for a few hours, you’ll have the option of taking a break for a feed (you might want a snack too) and you can resume it afterward.

 A Tip About Lighting